KiboPartners/AddressValidatorStarterKit/README.md

 Then build with `grunt`.
 It will run through eslint and Typescript checks, compile the code into the assets folder, and then upload to your application using mozusync as usual.

 Then go to your application in Dev Center, and click Install on your tenant.
-This will automaticaly add the API Extensions in the Action Management JSON Editor.
+This will automatically add the API Extensions in the Action Management JSON Editor.

+## Tenant Configuration

+Then go to your tenant, click "Settings" and then "Applications".
+Click the application you just installed, and then toggle the "Enable Application" switch.

+Then, go to "Settings", then "General Settings", then to the "Storefront" tab, and enable Address Valdation, and optionally to allow invalid addresses.

 ## Development

 First, go to `src/main.ts` and modify from there.
+You can customize the address validation logic or integrate with external services as needed.